-As always, I hope you enjoy this vegan Thanksgiving cranberry sauce recipe!
+As always, I hope you enjoy the best cranberry sauce recipe for your holiday dinner!
 If you like the recipe, feel free to rate it and leave a comment.

 This vegan cranberry sauce is sweetened with orange juice and maple syrup, with a touch of cinnamon.